 "Miss Montague, I am very pleased with your O.W.L. performance.
-Highest marks in the school in most subjects!" he squeaked, tapping a blank piece of parchment with his wand, "there you are.
-I hope to see great things from you this year!
+Highest marks in the school in most subjects!
+What would you like to continue with this year?"

 "I've got Muggle Studies first.
 You?"
-Tavi asked when Flitwick had shuffled away.
+Tavi asked.

 I showed him my schedule.